OpenVoiceOS/ovos-docker/README.md

 podman-compose -f docker-compose.yml -f docker-compose.hivemind.yml up -d
 ```

-For more information about howto authenticate, please read [HiveMind-core readme](https://github.com/JarbasHiveMind/HiveMind-core).
+For more information about how to authenticate, please read [HiveMind-core readme](https://github.com/JarbasHiveMind/HiveMind-core).

 ## Debug

-:warning: The commands below are not *steps*, they don't have to be followed in the same order as there are presented!
+:warning: The commands below are not *steps*, they don't have to be followed in the same order as they are presented!

 Enable debug mode in `~/ovos/config/mycroft.conf` to get more verbosity from the logs.
 All containers will have to be restarted to receive the configuration change.